seedstack/website/content/docs/seed/manual/index.md

 SeedStack Java framework (or simply Seed) is a solution for building Java applications, no matter how simple or advanced, without pain.
 It does so by providing a simple yet highly modular architecture and by taking charge of various technical aspects frequently encountered in enterprise applications.
-It accommodates any kind of Java 1.6+ runtime and offers the same level of features from command-line standalone JVMs to full-fledged Web application servers.
+It accommodates any kind of Java 1.6+ runtime and offers the same level of features from command-line standalone JVMs to full-fledged Web application servers.<!--more-->

 # Dependencies